d3faulter/sentiment-crypto-trading-bot/README.md

 2b.
 After setting up the functions app, create a new application setting under "Configuration" in the Azure dashboard, and add your credentials as
 "CRYPTOPANIC_API_KEY", "BYBIT_API_SECRET", "BYBIT_API_KEY" and "OPENAI_API_KEY".

+# Process
+1. News are fetched and mentioned coins are saved
+2. Mentioned coins are checked for availability on ByBit
+3. GPT does a sentiment analysis of the individual articles cointaining the available coins.
+Results in a rating between 0.0 - 10.0
+4. If rating is to sell, current portfolio is checked for containing the coin and sold if true.
+5. If rating is to buy, GPT does rating analysis of Moving Averages, RSI and MACD.
+If comined results evolves to buy, x amount of coin is bought.
+Amount is calculated as a percentage of the max set variable buying percentage.
+Buying allocation is calculated from the overall ratings, thus the AI's overall certainty.

 # Bot Differences